urkstrong/recipe-vibe-react/README.md

 - **User Discovery**: Browse and connect with other food enthusiasts
 - **Follow System**: Follow users to stay updated with their recipes
 - **User Profiles**: View detailed profiles with recipe collections
+- **Favorites System**:
+  - Favorite any recipe with a heart icon
+  - View all favorites in dedicated "My Favorites" tab
+  - Public favorites visible on user profiles
+  - Real-time synchronization across the app
 - **Profile Customization**:
   - Editable display name with real-time updates
   - Custom profile photo upload with automatic cleanup